ZWinther/lotr5e-module/README.md

+# Notice

+Due to health issues, my ability to keep this system updated is limited.

+Expect long delays in compatibility updates.

+I apologize for any inconvenience.

 # The Lord of the Rings Roleplaying 5E
 The Lord of the Rings Roleplaying 5E is a module for Foundry VTT's DND5E system.
 It allows players to play DND5E using the rules from Free League's Lord of the Rings system: The Lord of the Rings Roleplaying 5E.